Larkspur, California: Education

 Larkspur-Corte Madera School District serves much of Larkspur for elementary and middle school.
 Neil Cummins Elementary School and Hall Middle School serve both Corte Madera and Larkspur.
 Neil Cummins serves grades K to 5, while Hall serves grades 6 to 8.
 The former San Clemente Elementary School was reopened as The Cove School in 2014.
 In lieu of extensive retrofit to the existing structures, new buildings have been built on the same site.
 This school serves neighborhoods currently served by Neil Cummins Elementary, mostly to the west of Highway 101, and new developments in the area.

 A portion of Larkspur is in the Kentfield Elementary School District.

 The Tamalpais Union High School District, which serves most of Larkspur (the Larkspur-Corte Madera and Kentfield district portions), comprises five high schools that serve the region.

 A portion of Larkspur is in the San Rafael Elementary School District and the San Rafael High School District, jointly operated as San Rafael City Schools.
 Residents of the San Rafael high school district may choose either San Rafael High School or Terra Linda High School.

 Marin Primary and Middle School is a local private school.

 The College of Marin is a public community college in Marin County with two campuses, one in Kentfield.
 The Kentfield campus is adjacent to the Larkspur town limit.
 Operational since 1926, it is the only institution operated by the Marin Community College District.

 In popular culture

 Scenes in the 1949 film noir Impact featured several areas around Larkspur, including the home and gas station of the Probert family, in the location now occupied by Perry's Larkspur restaurant.
 In the film, the town is frequently mentioned as being in Idaho.

 The final scenes of Clint Eastwood's 1971 movie Dirty Harry were filmed in Larkspur at the old Hutchison Gravel Quarry (now Larkspur Landing).

+The final scene in the 1972 season 1 episode 12 of The Waltons titled “The Dust Bowl Cousins” Mary-Ellen tells John-Boy that her pen landed on Larkspur, CA in her geography book and how that would be a wonderful place to see someday.